top of page

 Nov 2, 2025

-Coccidiosis: The Invisible Threat in Every Backyard Flock
+Coccidiosis in Chickens: The Invisible Threat in Every Backyard Flock

 When new chicken keepers hear the word coccidiosis, it often sparks worry, Many assume it's something that only appears if you make a mistake in your flock's care.
 The truth is much simpler- and more surprising.
 Coccidia, the tiny parasites that cause coccidiosis, are already present in every backyard chicken environment and it's just not an issue with baby chicks alone.
 Adult chickens are also susceptible as well.
 What Exactly is Coccidiosis?
 Coccidiosis is caused by microsc